6 Common Air Conditioner Smells Explained and How to Fix the Problem

 3. Air Conditioner Smells Musty

-Individuals who call us to report this problem frequently say their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also known as dirty sock syndrome, this smell is frequently linked to a filthy evaporator coil that has mold, mildew and bacteria buildup.
-Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in climates where you need heating at night and during the morning before transitioning to cooling later in the day.
+Individuals who call us regarding this issue frequently mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also called dirty sock syndrome, this smell is frequently created by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Moisture can also make your home air conditioner smell bad.
+Dirty sock syndrome is most typical in locations where you turn on heating at night and during the morning before switching to cooling later on.

-The best method for preventing dirty sock syndrome is to frequently change your air filter and schedule annual air conditioning maintenance with Farnell Mechanical, Inc..
-We’ll keep the evaporator coil clean and the drainage system unclogged, since standing water can also create noxious odors.
+The best way to prevent dirty sock syndrome is to routinely replace your air filter and schedule annual air conditioning maintenance with Farnell Mechanical, Inc..
+We’ll keep the evaporator coil clean and the drainage system unblocked, because excess water can also lead to noxious odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or an acidic, vinegar-like odor, it could be the result of several issues, such as:
+If you are dealing with air conditioner mildew smell or an acidic, vinegar-like odor, it might be prompted by several situations, including:

 • Moldy air conditioner or ductwork